-Whilst the path of purchase can vary for different products, consumer packaged goods generally enjoy a shorter conversion path (unlike buying big ticket or discretionary items where the buyer journey may take multiple turns).
-That means there is a greater chance for field marketing tactics such as product sampling to influence consumer behaviour.
+Whilst the purchase path can vary for different products, consumer packaged goods generally enjoy a shorter conversion path (unlike buying big-ticket or discretionary items where the buyer journey may take multiple turns).
+That means there is a greater chance for field marketing tactics such as product sampling to influence consumer behavior.

-When the sampling marketing strategy is considered as part of an overarching marketing strategy, it can deliver great results both directly and indirectly.
+When the sampling marketing strategy is considered part of an overarching retail marketing strategy, it can deliver fantastic results both directly and indirectly.

 Many studies have proven that in-store sampling produces both an immediate and long-term lift in product sales.
-There is even a snowball effect in sales if repeated sampling events are organized for a single product.
-In addition, in-store sampling drives trial of the new product, with a well-established track record of boosting sales of new product launches.
+There is even a snowball effect in sales if repeated sampling events are organized for a single product at the same retail location.
+In addition, in-store sampling drives the trial of the new product, with a well-established track record of boosting sales of new product launches.

 Why is it so effective?
 As rational as humans think they are, we are still driven by our senses.
-Hence, one of the key purchase decision factors is the ability to sample the product or see a demonstration, with 83% of respondents agreeing.
+Hence, one of the fundamental purchase decision factors is the ability to sample the product or see a demonstration, with 83% of the survey respondents agreeing.

-Sampling also taps into the impulsivity of shoppers, with nearly 74% of respondents observed to make impulse purchases of the product being sampled.
+Sampling also reaches into the impulsivity of shoppers, with nearly 74% of respondents observed to make impulse purchases of the product being sampled.
 The physical proximity can make forgotten cravings more salient.